• Email

 Developed by Clara

-Ca Ri Ga, or Vietnamese curry chicken is the ultimate comfort dish.
+Ca Ri Ga, or Vietnamese chicken curry, is the ultimate comfort dish.
 With a rich coconut-based curry paired with succulent chicken thigh and hearty root vegetables, this dish has an amazing depth of flavor and can easily be made to be a healthy curry dish that you can fit into your daily diet.

 5 from 1 vote